tarik-besic/Airline-Reservation/README.md

 Technologies used: c++, css, SQLite,

+Learned c++ object oriented code,
+UI positioning,
-Learned c++ object oriented code, UI positioning, making entire database , getting data from database and displaying it in UI using Queries.
+making entire database ,
+getting data from local database and displaying it in UI using Queries.